Simple Passivation Test for Type 420 / 4xx / 400 Series Stainless Steel?.

 - Hong Kong, China

-No, Mr. Chook, sometimes people are away or busy, or have failed to reply for some reason.
-Lack of response does not imply anything about the ultimate answer to your question.
+A. No, Mr. Chook, sometimes people are away or busy, or have failed to reply for some reason.
+Lack of response doesn't imply anything about the ultimate answer to your question.
 But you may find the following letters helpful: 3451, 3571, and 4878.
 Good luck.

 Ted Mooney, P.E.
 RET